jakevdp/mst_clustering/paper/paper.md

 (described in [@ivezic2014]).
 The method produces a Hierarchical clustering of input data, and is quite similar to single-linkage Agglomerative clustering.
-The advantage of this implementation is the ability to find significant clusters even in the presence of background noise.
+The advantage of this implementation is the ability to find significant clusters even in the presence of background noise, and is particularly useful for researchers hoping to detect structure in physical data.

 The code makes use of tools within SciPy [@scipy] and scikit-learn [@scikit-learn], and is designed for compatibility with the scikit-learn API [@scikit-learn-api].